gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

   <dd>
     <p>
-      We only have a small number of modules, so it's easy to find what you want&mdash;once you've found the site, of course.
+      We only have a small number of modules, so it's easy to find what you want–once you've found the site, of course.
     </p>
   </dd>
   <dt>